Vishnudas2003/Text2Page/README.md

 # Text2page

-**Text2page** is a Python command-line tool that simplifies the process of converting plain text files (.txt) into well-structured HTML documents.
+**Text2page** is a Python command-line tool that simplifies the process of converting plain text files (.txt) and markdown (.md) into well-structured HTML documents.
 It intelligently parses your text, identifies paragraphs, and generates valid HTML5 files, making it easy to turn your text-based content into web-ready pages.

 ## Table of Contents